eskawl/react-use-async-hook/README.md

 - `loading`: Boolean indicating if the async task is still in progress.
 - `error`: The error that occurred during the async task.
 - `taskResult`: The whole returned value from the async task.
+- `execute`: A function that can be called to execute the task when ever needed.

 ### Example
 ```js